 Every two years, ASEM Heads of State and Government meet at a summit to set ASEM's priorities.
 These Summits are held alternatively in Asia and Europe.
 The last, 9th ASEM Summit was held in Vientiane, the capital of Laos, in November 2012.

 In the years between the summits, a meeting of the ASEM Ministers of Foreign Affairs (ASEM FMM) traditionally takes place to provide further momentum to ASEM cooperation and dialogue.
-The last ASEM FMM was held in New Delhi, India, in November 2013, and the next one will be held in Luxembourg towards the end of 2015.
+The 11th ASEM FMM was held in New Delhi, India, in November 2013, and the next one will be held in Luxembourg in November 2015.

 The Asia-Europe Foundation (ASEF) was established within ASEM in order to promote greater mutual understanding between Asia and Europe through intellectual, cultural and people-to-people exchanges.